balasekharnelli/Python-Basics/README.md

  Tensorflow
  scikit-learn

 It is opensource.
-Hugely popolur
+Hugely popular.